SciFracX/FractionalDiffEq.jl/docs/src/get_started.md

 result = solve(prob, h, T, Alg())
 ```

 Note that there are different algorithms for differential fractional differential equations, such as FODE, FPDE, FDDE, we need to choose a properiate algorithm for specific problem.
-For all the algorithms, please refer to [algorithms documentation](https://scifracx.org/FractionalDiffEq.jl/dev/algorithms/).
+For all the algorithms, please refer to [algorithms documentation](@ref algorithms).

 ## Step3 : Analyzing the Solution

-Simply call plot:
+Simply call plot to visualize the solution:

 ```julia
 using Plots